eg0nSpengler/Client/CONTRIBUTING.md

 Submitting suggestions is functionally similar to reporting bugs but without all the boring stuff.

 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Use [the template](ISSUE_TEMPLATE.md) as usual, including the steps that you imagine you would take if the feature you're requesting existed.
+Use the templates as usual, including the steps that you imagine you would take if the feature you're requesting existed.

 > *Note:* This is only for suggestions.
 If you have produced actual code or assets, go the [next section](#code-or-asset-contributions)